Chart Color Schemes

 Stanhope Gardens - Parklea's population is slightly younger than the national pattern

-Stanhope Gardens - Parklea has a median age of 37 years, which is equal to Greater Sydney's figure and comparable to Australia's median age of 38 years.
-The 45-54 age group comprises 16.3%, higher than Greater Sydney, while the 25-34 cohort stands at 10.7%.
-Between 2021 and the present, the 45-54 age group has increased from 14.7% to 16.3%, and the 15-24 cohort has risen from 13.3% to 14.5%.
-Conversely, the 25-34 cohort has decreased from 12.9% to 10.7%, and the 5-14 group has fallen from 14.7% to 13.7%.
+Stanhope Gardens - Parklea has a median age of 37, matching Greater Sydney's figure of 37 and remaining comparable to Australia's median age of 38 years.
+The 45-54 age group comprises 16.3% of the population in Stanhope Gardens - Parklea, higher than Greater Sydney's percentage.
+Conversely, the 25-34 cohort makes up 10.7%, which is less prevalent compared to Greater Sydney.
+Between 2021 and the present, the 45-54 age group has increased from 14.7% to 16.3%, while the 15-24 cohort has risen from 13.3% to 14.5%.
+During this period, the 25-34 cohort has decreased from 12.9% to 10.7%, and the 5-14 group has fallen from 14.7% to 13.7%.
 By 2041, demographic projections indicate significant shifts in Stanhope Gardens - Parklea's age structure.
-The 45-54 group is projected to grow by 34%, adding 725 people and reaching a total of 2,876 from the current 2,150.
+Notably, the 45-54 group is projected to grow by 34%, adding 725 people to reach a total of 2,876 from the current 2,150.
 Meanwhile, both the 0-4 and 5-14 age groups are expected to decrease in numbers.